yshrsmz/kgql/README.md

 Have a look at `./sample` directory.

 ```
-# Publish the latest version of the plugin to mavenLocal()
-$ ./gradlew install

 # Try out the samples.
 # BuildKonfig will be generated in ./sample/build/kgql
 $ ./gradlew -p sample generateKgqlInterface